 Develop New Payment Models

-While healthcare delivery needs to change, so do payment models - especially as insurers continue to pull out of the healthcare insurance exchanges set up by the Affordable Care Act.
-In 2018, 1,487 counties in the United States are expected to have just one insurance issuer on the exchange.
-Many of these counties are in rural areas where 1.7 million Americans purchase healthcare on the exchange.
-These individuals will not have an option for insurance in the future which will further strain rural health systems’ finances.
+While healthcare delivery needs to change, so do payment models — especially as insurers continue to pull out of the healthcare insurance exchanges set up by the Affordable Care Act.
+In 2019, 35% of counties in the United States are expected to have just one insurance carrier on the exchange.
+Many of these counties are in rural areas and individuals in these counties will not have an option for insurance in the future which will further strain rural health systems’ finances.

 The Pennsylvania Health Transformation is an innovative collaboration to improve community health.
 Under this model, the state pays hospitals and health systems a fixed amount to cover care for a defined population instead of paying for individual services.
 The organization is then fully responsible for managing care for these individuals.
 The health systems are also redesigning care delivery and investing in quality and preventive care.
 Six organizations are piloting this model with the goal of expanding to 30 health systems by 2020.

 Alternative payment models are being tested in Maryland and Vermont.
 Maryland’s All-Payer Model shifts hospital payment to global budgets that reward value over volume.
 The Vermont All-Payer Accountable Care Organization Model expands on Maryland’s model making Vermont the first state to move to a voluntary all-payer accountable care organization model.